 It’s unlikely that buildings of this type will be a good fit for CARES funding which prioritises heat pumps and funding buildings that have high utilisation rates.

+Funding should only be requested where the project could not proceed as planned without support from CARES.
 Please note that 80% funding is only available for those who can demonstrate need.
-If you have already earmarked funds for energy efficiency upgrades, have your own resources, or can access funds from elsewhere (for example, from community benefit funds), please only apply for the amount you require from CARES to progress your project.
+If you have already earmarked funds for energy efficiency upgrades, have your own resources, or can access funds from elsewhere (for example, from community benefit funds), you should only apply for the amount you require from CARES to progress your project.

 Yes.
 Because you already meet the heating requirement, you can apply for funding to install the solar photovoltaic (PV) panels and the add-on measure of LED lightbulbs.
 Both should be recommended in the evidence you supply with your application form.